atombombers/CS-330/README.md

 When designing software, I focus on structure before getting into detail.
 In my 3D scene project, I began by building the overall layout with simple shapes to establish proportions and spatial relationships before refining the object textures and lighting.
 This helped me think in layers: first scene composition, then textures, then lighting.
-A key design skill I developed was understanding how different materials respond to light—metal surfaces reflect sharp highlights while fabric absorbs light and requires softer ambient and diffuse balance.
+A key design skill I developed was understanding how different materials respond to light.
+Metal surfaces reflect sharp highlights while fabric absorbs light and requires softer ambient and diffuse balance.
 Working through this process strengthened my ability to break complex projects into stages, which I can apply to future software projects by prioritizing structure first and refinement second.

 ----------------------------------------------------------------------------------------------------